 NH Healthy Families provides primary and secondary preventive care services, rate A or B, in accordance with the recommendations of the U.S. Preventive Services Task Force.
-For children,
+For children, we also provide preventive services recommended by the American Academy of Pediatrics Bright Futures Program.

-Section 5.2 Care coordination support
+Section 5.2 Care coordination and care management support

-NH Healthy Families understands you may need assistance navigating the healthcare system.
-We offer care management services to assist with scheduling appointments, arranging for transportation, housing, and connecting you with community resources such as food stamps, utilities, and support groups.
+NH Healthy Families understands that certain members may need assistance navigating the healthcare system.
+We offer care management services for these Members to assist with scheduling appointments, arranging for transportation, housing, and connecting you with community resources such as food stamps, utilities, and support groups.
+Care Coordination services is offered through your Primary Care Provider's (PCP) office, and they can help get the services needed as well.

 Care Management is available for all participants.
 You or your doctor can refer for care management services.
 You will be assigned a primary care manager who will contact you through the method of communication you prefer, at a time you choose as well.
-Your care manager will work with you, your PCP, all of your other providers, and other health insurance you have to make sure that you get all of the series that you need.
-We will develop a plan of care with goals for you to work towards.
+Your care manager will work with you, your PCP, all of your other providers, your family and caregivers, and other health insurance you have to make sure that you get all of the series that you need.
+We will develop a plan of care and share this plan with your PCP or provider(s).
+The plan of care has goals for you to work towards.
 There is no fee or charge to your participation, and you can choose to dis-enroll at any time.